 Upon approval, the unit administrator conducts negotiations for the sale.
 Approval is only granted if the property manager or designee agrees that the price is reasonable.
 If the equipment is sold the university inventory plate must be removed.
 Additionally, documentation of proceeds received, e.g., a copy of the check, ACH wires, etc., must be forwarded to Inventory Services at INVdisposals@austin.utexas.edu.
 Proceeds may or may not be retained by the department depending on items funding source and planned use of funds.

 2. Departmental Sale of Equipment with Estimated Value of $25,000 or More

-In addition to the requirements detailed in section A of this policy, sale of equipment with an estimated value of $25,000 or more requires that the property manager evaluate the request in conjunction with the associate vice president for finance, director of procurement and payment services, and chief financial officer.
+In addition to the requirements detailed in section A of this policy, sale of equipment with an estimated value of $25,000 or more requires that the property manager evaluate the request in conjunction with the associate vice president for finance, assistant vice president for procurement, contracts, and payment services, and senior vice president and chief financial officer.
 The decision is based on the condition of the equipment, the market value of similar or like equipment, and the potential to reap a higher dollar return than placing the property in a scheduled quarterly live auction through Surplus.